 Depending on the provider and the complexity of your business, you may be able to open an account within one business day.
 However, it could take several working days before your application is approved if the provider needs to conduct further checks or requires more information.

-When you open a business savings account, you’ll need to provide certain personal details including the name and residential address of any directors and partners, for example.
+When you open a business savings account, you normally need to provide certain personal details and information about your business such as:

 You can compare the latest interest rates on business savings accounts by looking at the charts at the top of the page.